andreacanepa/Fuzzy-C-Means/README.md

 # Fuzzy C-means

-Fuzzy c-means clustering algorthm implementation using Matlab.
+Fuzzy c-means clustering algorithm implementation using Matlab.

 X is the dataset
 K is the number of clusters